veqryn/awesome-go-sql/README.md

 # awesome-go-sql
 Actual example use cases for a curated list of golang sql builder/generator/scanner/helper libraries

+## Summary
+For non-dynamic queries, try out SQLC.
+For dynamic queries, use any one of the SQL Builders or Jet to craft the SQL string and args slice, then use Scany to run the query and scan to a struct/slice.

 ## Completed Examples
 ### No libraries besides database drivers
 * [database/sql](./cmd/stdlib/main.go)